 MCAT scores are still required for matriculation and we have not extended our application deadlines; however, we are advising applicants to initiate their AMCAS applications as soon as possible (even without MCAT scores).
 For those individuals who are unable to take the MCAT due to COVID-related test cancellations, we will base secondary application decisions and interview invitations on the information that is available to us at the time of application.
-As MCAT testing dates are expanded or extended into the fall, we will accept these scores and re-evaluate applications that have already been initiated and processed.
+Once MCAT scores are received, we will re-evaluate applications that have already been initiated and processed.
 No final decisions on any application will be made until an MCAT is received and reviewed.
 As a result, applicants should not delay applying to our medical school simply because an MCAT score is not yet available.

-We will continue to carefully monitor how this pandemic is affecting the application process.
-You are welcome to visit this page for updates.
+You may continue to visit this webpage for updates.
 In addition, you may also visit the AAMC website for MCAT updates.
-Your continued interest in the Uniformed Services University, F. Edward Hebert School of Medicine during this difficult time is greatly appreciated.
+Your continued interest in the Uniformed Services University F. Edward Hébert School of Medicine during this difficult time is greatly appreciated.

 Updated: 25 August 2020